 Don't be generic in your recommendation letter format.
 If it is for academic purposes, check what the university program needs and incorporate those characteristics into your letter.

 If you are writing a letter to recommend someone for employment, read up on the job requirements first.
 Take note of the strengths, skills, and professional experience required.
 Make these your referee's top strengths, skills, and characteristics.

 It is not enough that you enumerate the person's skills and strengths.
 Your recommendation letter should show how these are all applied in real life.
 One way to do that is to tell a personal story showing the referee's achievements using their top skills, characteristics, and strengths.

 Your story highlighting your referee's achievements can be an excellent way to substantiate their qualifications for the position or internship they want.
 It is also a critical part of a recommendation letter sample for a job application.
 The reader will pay close attention to this section.

 Before submitting the letter, here are a few things to remember:

-Do you want a ready-made recommendation letter format?
-Check out FormBot and its hundreds of templates.
+Try FormBot to get 30+ Free Recommendation Letter Templates Check out FormBot and its hundreds of templates.
 FormBot has a custom form builder you can use to create your templates without using any coding skills.
 But if you want a template, there are plenty of options.
 Try FormBot today!